Enhanced detection of time-dependent dielectric structure: Rayleigh's limit and quantum vacuum: Space-time-modulated dielectric

 where $\left\vert 0\right\rangle $ is the vacuum state of the field, and the second relation in (\ref{5.1}) ensures $\left\langle \psi\vert\psi\right\rangle =1$.
-While the single-photon state was taken for clarity, similar results are obtained for a coherent state of the field that models laser light; see sec.~IV of SM.
-Now the photodetector will be placed in the far-field domain; see Fig.~\ref{fig1}.
-Hence, in (\ref{11}) we can take $\mathbf{E}=\mathbf{E}^{[\text{s}] }$, i.e. only the scattered field contributes; cf.~(\ref{6}).
-Using (\ref{10.a}) we find
+While the single-photon state was taken for clarity, similar results are obtained for a coherent state of the field that models laser light. {As the photodetector is placed in the far-field zone (see Fig.~\ref{fig1}), in (\ref{11}) we can take} $\mathbf{E}=\mathbf{E}^{[\text{s}] }$, i.e. only the scattered field contributes.
+Using (\ref{10.a}, \ref{11}) we find

-where the vacuum contribution (\ref{hope2}, \ref{hope3}) enters additively, and where $s=\pm$ comes from (resp.) positive and negative frequencies.
-We now assume that the single-photon state (\ref{5.1}) has a well-defined momentum $\mathbf{k}$, i.e.
+where the vacuum contribution (\ref{hope2}, \ref{hope3}) enters additively, and where the non-vacuum contribution $\xi_\alpha\xi^*_\alpha$ comes from the positive frequencies.
+We now assume that the single-photon state (\ref{5.1}) has a well-defined momentum $\mathbf{k}$, which factorizes from the polarization:

-Using (\ref{halagaz}) in the far-field domain, we confirm that generally, all frequencies appear in (\ref{30}).
-This contrasts with the weak scattering from a resting non-modulated dielectric, where $\mathbf{E}^{[{\rm s}]}$ contains only the incident frequency $|\mathbf{k}|$ [cf.~(\ref{4.2})], hence the photodetector should be tuned to that frequency: $\om\simeq|\mathbf{k}|$.
-The classical Rayleigh limit is a result of this fact \cite{we}.
+{Eq.~\eqref{30} confirms that, generally, all frequencies appear in $I[\omega,\mathbf{r};|\psi\rangle\langle \psi|]$.} This contrasts with the weak scattering of a non-modulated dielectric at rest, where $\mathbf{E}^{[{\rm s}]}$ contains only the incident frequency $|\mathbf{k}|$, hence the photodetector should be tuned to that frequency: $\om\simeq|\mathbf{k}|$.
+This fact is seen from (\ref{4.2}) after dropping out the modulation contribution.
+This fact is related to the classical Rayleigh limit \cite{we}.

 For clarity, we assume $|\mathbf{k}|\not=\om$ in (\ref{30}), i.e. the detection frequency differs from the incident frequency.
 Together with (\ref{gonch}), this allows us to exclude the term $\propto \delta(\om)$ in (\ref{4.2}).
-We find from (\ref{30}, \ref{gonch}, \ref{10.a}):
+We find from (\ref{30}, \ref{gonch}, \ref{gonch2}, \ref{10.a}):